getsolus/help-center-docs/configuration/enabling-workspaces/en.md

 {{< altimg "budgie-panel-menu.jpg" "help-center/configuration/enabling-workspaces/" >}}

-Fine `Add applet` and click the `+` button.
+Find `Add applet` and click the `+` button.
 This will open menu to choose different applets, scroll down until you find `Workspace Switcher`, select it and click `Add Applet`

 {{< altimg "budgie-workspace-applet.jpg" "help-center/configuration/enabling-workspaces/" >}}